QuinnCabooter/Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-This website is a work in progress.
+Dear visitor

+My name is Quinn Cabooter and I am currently a student in experimental psychology at Ghent University.
+I am scheduled to graduate in August 2022 and I am currently looking for PhD opportunities to continue my career in academics.
+You are welcome to take a look through my portfolio.
+Keep in mind, however, that this website is still a work in progress.